grafana/grafana/packages/README.md

 From your terminal:

 1. Navigate to `devenv/local-npm` directory.
 2. Run `docker-compose up`.
 This will start your local npm registry, available at http://localhost:4873/.
-Note the verdaccio config allows
 3. To test `@grafana` packages published to your local npm registry uncomment `npmScopes` and `unsafeHttpWhitelist` properties in the `.yarnrc` file.

 #### Publishing packages to local npm registry